 Ruby Beach, Olympic National Park: everything you need to know

 Does anybody think of Washington State as a beach destination?
 Not hardly, but that doesn’t mean that we don’t have the most beautiful beaches around.
-True, totally missing the palm trees, but we make up for it in other ways.
-Of all we’ve been to, the most beautiful beach in Washington is for sure Ruby Beach in Olympic National Park.
+True, Olympic National Park is missing the palm trees, but we make up for it in other ways.
+Of all the beaches in the Pacific Northwest, the most beautiful beach in Washington is without a doubt Ruby Beach in Olympic National Park.

-What makes Ruby Beach so awesome and dramatic?
-It’s the stacks, the weathered wood, the wildlife, the perfection of it all.
-We’ve got the scoop for how to visit and have an unforgettable time at the most beautiful beach in Washington.
+What makes Ruby Beach so beautiful and dramatic?
+It’s the sea stacks, the weathered wood, the wildlife, the perfection of it all.
+We’ve got the scoop for how and when to visit to have an unforgettable time at the most beautiful beach in Washington.
 And if you’re lucky, maybe you’ll find some of the red rocks and garnets that give Ruby Beach its name.

 What you'll find...

 One of the things that makes Ruby Beach the most beautiful beach in Washington is its remote location.
 Located just over three hours from Seattle and a little more than 2 hours from Olympia, it’s not exactly an impromptu day trip, which keeps the crowds down.
-If you’re making the trek that far you should plan on spending a few days both at the beach and in the rainforest.
+If you’re making the trek that far you should plan on spending a few days both at the beach and in the Hoh Rainforest nearby.

 Yes, Ruby Beach is very near both the Quinault and Hoh Rainforest areas of Olympic National Park, either of which is easy to add to your trip to Ruby Beach.
-See, already you’ve started forming an awesome travel plan encompassing beaches, forests and more.
+See, already you’ve started forming a great travel plan encompassing beaches, forests and more.
 Check out our Olympic Peninsula road trip itinerary to get some more ideas for interesting things to do on the Olympic Peninsula.

 While you could leave from the city really easly and just do a day trip to Ruby Beach, it’s much better to plan at minimum an overnight stay.
 A weekend trip is plenty of time to do Ruby Beach, as well as the beaches of Kalaloch and La Push.
 If you can do three nights, that’s really best because then you can add in some Pacific Northwest kayaking and visiting the rainforests to your plans.
-Add one more day and you can also do some hiking at Hurricane Ridge.
+Add one more day and you can also do some hiking at Hurricane Ridge or Sol Duc.

 Where to stay near Ruby Beach

 If you’re looking for more specific lodging options, the Lodges of Olympic National Park have several different properties around the west side of the Park which may be good options.
-We’ve not stayed at any of them but the Kalaloch Lodge and Lake Quinault Lodge are both in the relative area and seem quite nice.
+We’ve not stayed at any of them but the Kalaloch Lodge and Lake Quinault Lodge are both in the relative area and have a reputation for being quite nice.

 Tip: whether it’s camping or lodging, make your reservations at least a month in advance, and even then you may be cutting it close.
 People love Olympic National Park and will plan their trips a year out even.
 The Kalaloch campground has a small number of first-come-first-served sites, but you may not be lucky.

 Even though you can’t take anything or use drones, there is an exciting exception to what you CAN do at Ruby Beach.
 It is actually a dog friendly beach.
 That’s right!
-Dogs are allowed so it’ll be a good time for all.
+Dogs are allowed off leash so it’ll be a good time for all.
 But as with any public space, you still have to be aware of your pet’s behavior and you must clean up after them.

 Swimming at Ruby Beach

 So can you swim at Ruby Beach?
 Of course you can, but remember that you’re in Washington State and the water is going to be cold.
-At the height of summer, the temps rise enough that swimming can be enjoyable, but it’s still not warm like California beaches or the Florida Gulf Coast.
+At the height of summer, the temps rise enough that swimming can be enjoyable, but it’s still not warm like California beaches or the Florida Gulf Coast or the Florida Keys.

 You know we love driftwood.
 From the Dungeness National Wildlife Refuge to Driftwood Beach on Jekyll Island, Georgia, we love to seek out the salt and sun bleached logs.
 The kids love to climb them and see what cool flotsam they can find.
 Ruby Beach is loaded with driftwood in its highest parts and up the creek, so there’s plenty to check out.